Building and Developing

 Commercial properties follow the same rules and process' as non-commercial sewer connections.
 If you are building a sewer or lateral drain which is intended to

 connect to one of our public sewers, you must enter in a S104 adoption agreement with Hafren Dyfrdwy before applying to connect to the sewer or beginning construction work related to the sewer connection.
-Please click here for further information and guidance.
+If you are still unsure, further information and guidance can be found on our new site developments page.

 If your site is to remain one curtilage and you will not be installing sewers; or you are connecting within your site boundary, you will just need to apply for a S106 application.